pichim/PM2_PES_Board_Example/docs/markdown/ultrasonic_sensor.md

 ### Connection to the PES-Board
 ---------------------------
 The ultrasonic sensor was tested with a 5V power supply and a single pin that transmits the signal.
-There for, it can use the same ports that are intended for the servos.

-You can use the following pins:
+There for, it can use the same ports as the servos.
+You can use the the following pins:

 ```
 #define PB_D0 PB_2